Please note:

 ARCH 332 - Special Topics in Archaeology I (3) +

-This course will be offered from time to time to meet special needs of students and to make use of specializations of visiting faculty members.
-Prerequisite: 30 units or by permission of instructor.
+Will be offered from time to time to meet special needs of students and to make use of specializations of visiting faculty members.
+This course can be used to fulfil upper division group requirements dependent on topic.
+Prerequisite: 30 units.

 ARCH 340 - Zooarchaeology (5)